Keystone Pipeline: Alberta oil sands

+Keystone XL was proposed to carry crude derived from Alberta's oil sands, not from underground reservoirs like conventional petroleum, but in a tarry fossil fuel called bitumen.
+A mix of clay, sand, rock which combined can be solid as a "hockey puck."
+To access the bitumen, Alberta's boreal forests are cut away in enormous strip mines.

 Different environmental groups, citizens, and politicians have raised concerns about the potential negative impacts of the Keystone XL project.

 The main issues are the risk of oil spills along the pipeline, which would traverse highly sensitive terrain, and 17% higher greenhouse gas emissions from the extraction of oil sands compared to extraction of conventional oil.

 Leaks and spills

+Since 2010, the Keystone Pipeline has had 23 leak incidents, spilling over one million gallons of crude oil.

 In 2016, about 400 oilbbl were released from the original Keystone pipe network via leaks, which federal investigators said resulted from a "weld anomaly".

 On November 17, 2017, the pipeline leaked around 9600 oilbbl onto farmland near Amherst, South Dakota.
 The oil leak is the largest seen from the Keystone pipeline in the state.
 The leak lasted for several minutes, with no initial reports of damage to water sources or wildlife.
 Although the spill did not happen on Sioux property, it was in close enough proximity to potentially contaminate the aquifer used for water.
 The pipeline was immediately shut down, and TransCanada began using the pipe again 12 days after the leak.
 For much of late 2017, the Keystone pipeline operated at reduced pressure during remediation efforts.
 The federal Pipeline and Hazardous Materials Safety Administration said that the failure "may have been caused by mechanical damage to the pipeline and coating associated with a weight installed on the pipeline in 2008".
 Later, the National Transportation Safety Board (NTSB) found that a metal tracked vehicle had run over the area, damaging the pipeline.
 In April 2018, a federal investigation found that 408,000 usgal of crude had spilled at the site, almost twice what TransCanada had reported.
 That number made it the seventh-largest onshore oil spill since 2002.

 In April 2018, Reuters reviewed documents that showed that Keystone had "leaked substantially more oil, and more often, in the United States than the company indicated to regulators in risk assessments before operations began in 2010."

 On October 31, 2019, a rupture occurred near Edinburg, North Dakota, spilling an estimated 9120 oilbbl where the 45,000 usgal that were not recovered from the 0.5 acre containment have spread contaminating 5 acres.
 This occurred while the South Dakota Water Management Board was in the middle of hearings on whether or not to allow TC Energy to use millions of gallons of water to build camps to house temporary construction workers for Keystone XL construction.